osmandapp/web/main/docs/user/search/search-poi.md

  13. **<Translate android="true" ids="poi_filter_parking"/>**.
 [Parking](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dparking) includes facilities used by the public, customers, or other authorized users to park vehicles such as cars and trucks, commonly known as a car park (British English) or parking lot (American English).
         Includes *34* types of filters.

  14. **Personal transport**.
-All [types of vehicles](https://wiki.openstreetmap.org/wiki/Pl:Key:amenity#Transport) that may be in the possession of the user.
+All [types of vehicles](https://wiki.openstreetmap.org/wiki/Pl:Key:amenity#Transport) may be in the possession of the user.
         Includes *38* types of filters.

  15. **<Translate android="true" ids="poi_filter_public_transport"/>**.
 It is a transportation system designed to carry people for public purposes, accessible to all residents and visitors to a city or region.